[Other Options – Major Concepts in The Goal, or The Most Popular Guides to The Goal]

 Eleven explains two of the most important concepts in the book – thirteen provides more detail on the same subject, but with a real world example.

-Chapter 12 – Singles Bar
+Chapter 12 – Singles Bar (Video Summary)

 Seven, at four pages, was our first throw away chapter.
 Twelve has two pages.

 Rogo recalls another UniCo colleague whose wife left with a lipstick message of, “Goodbye, you bastard.”
 Julie foreshadows to him with her comments about going to a singles bar with her friend, Jane.
 Jane is the tiny devil sitting on Julie’s shoulder asking for a divorce.

 Chapter 13 – Herbie’s Hike (Video Summary) (Watch 60s Video Short)

 Herbie’s hike is the most known lesson taught by the goal.
 Herbie is a, “fat” [Goldratt’s term] boy scout, and as a good father, Alex is leading his son Davey’s troop on an outing.
 “Herbie the fat kid goal” is one of the most popular search terms for the goal – this is an iconic character.